ylansegal/blog/_posts/2012-10-02-faster-rspec-jruby.markdown

 jruby ships with [Nailgun][5]:

-{% blockquote  %}
-Nailgun allows you to start up a single JVM as a background server process and toss it commands from a fast native client almost eliminating JRuby's annoyingly slow start up time.
+> Nailgun allows you to start up a single JVM as a background server process and toss it commands from a fast native client almost eliminating JRuby's annoyingly slow start up time.
-{% endblockquote %}

 That sound good to me.
 So, to run a single spec with both nailgun and Spork, I run something like this: